RGBboy/express-mailer/readme.md

     to: 'example@example.com', // REQUIRED.
 This can be a comma delimited string just like a normal email to field.
     subject: 'Test Email', // REQUIRED.
     otherProperty: 'Other Property' // All additional properties are also passed to the template as local variables.
-  }, function (err) {
+    transportMethod: 'SMTP' // default is SMTP.
+Accepts anything that nodemailer accepts }, function (err) {
     if (err) {
       // handle error